clicked on a tax relief service this week

-Tax relief refers both to government programs aimed at reducing tax debts and to the services offered by tax relief companies, whose specialists have an intimate knowledge of these programs and tax laws in general.
-It can help individuals reduce or eliminate their outstanding tax debts and negotiate a payment plan with the state.
+Tax relief refers both to government programs aimed at reducing tax problems and to the services offered by tax relief companies, whose specialists have an intimate knowledge of these programs and tax laws in general.
+It can help individuals reduce or eliminate their outstanding tax problems and negotiate a payment plan with the state.

 Government tax relief takes many different forms, including tax deductions (e.g., on home mortgage interest), credits, exclusions, and forgiveness.
 There are many different deductions and credits available to individuals, depending on their professional, financial, marital, parental, and other statuses.